The Tableau brand will survive longer than some feared even a month ago, as Einstein Analytics moves over to be renamed ‘Tableau CRM.’

 • The bulk of the oil and gas industry came late to data analytics, which is so important now as the industry endures a long decline and competes with alternative energy

 • Oil and gas companies should recruit for analytics skills and leadership, such as from alternative energy competitors

 The oil and gas industry has been discovering a bounty of something perhaps more valuable than new reserves: new sources of data, much of it from new 5G and IoT installations.
 The big question is whether they can exploit data with the same level of skill they exploit new deposits.

 • Oracle found the right time to market its scenario planning capabilities.
 Specialized vendors can also give good support, though few market for this planning method.

-• The market for scenario planning support is ripe for new entries in a year of unexpected change
+• The market for scenario planning support is ripe for new entries in a year of wildly discontinuous change.